 For when you are dissatisfied with the response to an informal complaint or consider the issue too serious to be considered informally.

-Unless there is a demonstrable, good reason for needing a longer period, the Formal Complaint Form should be submitted:
+Unless there is a demonstrable, good reason for needing a longer period, the Formal Complaint Form should be completed and submitted:

 - within 20 working days of the outcome of the Informal Stage (where applicable).